FOREX-Euro falls vs dollar; US jobless claims data weak

 NEW YORK, Oct 18 (Reuters) - The euro fell against the dollar on Thursday as uncertainty surrounding the U.S. job market overshadowed favorable demand at a Spanish bond sale.

-The euro zone common currency rose to a five-month high against the yen after Spain sold more debt than it planned and its funding costs fell, causing its bond yields to fall as views on the country, which hung on to its investment-grade credit rating earlier this week, improved.
+The single European currency rose to a 5-month high against the yen after Spain sold more debt than it planned and its funding costs fell, causing its bond yields to fall as views on the country, which hung on to its investment-grade credit rating earlier this week, improved.

-“The miss in weekly jobless claims undermines some of the recent risk appetite seen in markets,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
-“It dashed some of the recent optimism.”
+“Jobless claims reverted to trend at 388,000, last week’s large drop was statistical,” said Joseph Trevisani, chief market strategist at Worldwide Markets, Woodcliff Lake in New Jersey.
+“Improvement in the labor market will continue to be fitful and slow.”

-The euro rose to 104.12 yen, its strongest since early May and remained higher on the day, last trading at 103.62 , up 0.1 percent.
+The euro rose to 104.07 yen, its strongest since early May and remained close to that peak, last trading at 103.92 yen, up 0.3 percent.

-Against the dollar, the euro fell 0.2 percent on the day to $1.3087, still within striking distance of Wednesday’s one-month peak of $1.3139.
+Against the dollar, the euro fell 0.1 percent on the day to $1.3103, though within striking distance of Wednesday’s one-month peak of $1.3139.
 Traders reported large option expiries at $1.3100 which may influence trade, keeping the euro close to that level.

-Some US$4.725 billion in euros changed hands using Reuters Dealing on Thursday.
+Some US$3.607 billion in euros changed hands using Reuters Dealing on Thursday.

-At the same time, euro bids from sovereign investors reported at $1.3080 were expected to limit any falls in the currency.
+At the same time, euro bids from sovereign investors were reported at $1.3080 and expected to limit any falls in the currency.

-“We are expecting some more upside in the euro as investors seem to get comfortable with the timeline about when Spain will seek a bailout and the ECB’s bond buying will be triggered,” said Beat Siegenthaler, currency strategist at UBS in London.
+“We are expecting some more upside in the euro as investors seem to get comfortable with the timeline about when Spain will seek a bailout and the ECB’s bond buying will be triggered,” Beat Siegenthaler, currency strategist at UBS.

+“At the same time the global picture is also improving given the Chinese and the U.S. data.”

 A raft of data from China was either in line with or better than expectations, helping the euro and riskier assets.
 Growth in the third quarter was 7.4 percent from a year earlier, in line with a Reuters poll.